rahavdayan/LLM-Engineers-Handbook/README.md

 The sentence-level chunks are encoded into embeddings and stored in a Qdrant vector database for fast similarity-based retrieval.

 **`retrieval.py`**
 This defines the retrieval/generation logic.
 A user query is encoded, and the top relevant chunk is retrieved from Qdrant.
-These are passed to a locally hosted LLM (via Ollama) to generate a concise response along with related video segments.
+It is passed to a locally hosted LLM (via Ollama) to generate a concise response along with the associated video segment.

 **`gradio.ipynb`**
 This notebook defines the user interface for the Gradio app.

 **`demonstration.ipynb`**
-This notebook highlights clips from the three sample questions mentioned in the assignment.
+This notebook highlights the retrieved clips from the three sample questions mentioned in the assignment.

 ## Good Questions to Ask the RAG